-Connecting the Printer Cable
+Connecting the Parallel Printer Port

-Attach the DB-25 printer port cable to connector J9 on the system board.
-Make sure the colored stripe on the ribbon cable aligns with pin I of J9.
+Attach the DB-25 printer port cable to connector J7 on the system board.
+Make sure the colored stripe on the ribbon cable aligns with pin 1 of J7.
 Use a small nutdriver to mount the cable into a DB-25 cutout in the system chassis.
-If your printer port cable is attached to a card-edge bracket, connect the cable to connector J9 on the system board and mount the card-edge bracket to the system chassis.
+If your printer port cable is attached to a cardedge bracket, connect the cable to connector J7 on the system board and mount the card-edge bracket to the system chassis.

-2.6.4 Floppy Disk Drive Controller
+2.2.5.4 Floppy Disk Drive Controller

 The system board is equipped with a shrouded floppy disk header that supports two standard floppy disk drives.
 To prevent improper floppy cable installation, the shrouded floppy disk header has a keying mechanism.
 The 34-pin connector on the floppy cable can be placed into the header only if pin 1 of the connector is aligned with pin 1 of the header.
-You may enable or disable this function in the Integrated Peripherals setup of the Award BIOS.